omar-polo/gemini/README.md

 # gemini.core

-A Clojure library to make Gemini requests.
+A Clojure library to make Gemini requests that exposes some low-level API to handle network requests.

 ## Usage